codex-semantics-library/patricia-tree/README.md

 - Our library allows using any type `key` that comes with an injective `to_int` function, instead of requiring `key = int`.
 - We support generic (heterogeneous) types for keys/elements.
-- We support operation between sets and maps of different types.
+- We support operations between sets and maps of different types.
 - We use a big-endian representation, allowing easy access to min/max elements of maps and trees.
 - Our interface and implementation tries to maximize the sharing between different